 Chromosomal and Genetic Conditions

-A lipomyelomeningocele is a fatty mass that is located under the skin on the child’s back.
-It is usually located in the middle of the back.
-The mass goes inward to the spinal canal.
-A lipomyelomeningocele is covered in skin.
-You can usually see it on the outside of the child's body.
-It looks like a large lump.
+A lipomyelomeningocele is a fatty mass under the skin on the child’s back.
+It is usually in the middle of the back.
+The mass attaches to the spinal cord and may slowly pull on the cord.

 Lipomyelomeningocele in Children